Natal van Riel, Eindhoven University of Technology

 - To implement, simulate and analyze dynamic network models

-- To understand the wide variety of problems in bioinformatics & systems biology that can be solved with optimization
+- To understand the wide variety of problems in modelling that can be solved with optimization

 - To apply different types of numerical optimization methods